-In this chapter Jesus recognized the three basic needs every man has.
-Namely clothes, food and medicine.
-In Jesus’ time the average life expectancy of an individual didn’t exceed 40 years due to sickness and hardships.
+In this chapter, Jesus recognized the three basic needs of every man.
+Namely clothes, food, and medicine.
+In Jesus’ time, the average life expectancy of an individual didn’t exceed 40 years due to sickness and hardships.
 Continuous supplies of food and clothes were rare and considered a luxury.
 People were often worried and anxious about how to meet these needs.
 Then one day Jesus told them to not to worry.
 He placed three reasons before them.

 (A) Jesus instructed his followers not to worry about these physical necessities.
 Very often their entire existence was focused on their needs.